zeek/zeek/script-reference/statements.rst

 .. _function/event/hook:

 **function/event/hook**
-    For details on how to declare a :bro:type:`function`, :bro:type:`event` handler, or :bro:type:`hook`,
+    For details on how to declare a :zeek:type:`function`, :zeek:type:`event` handler, or :zeek:type:`hook`,
     see the documentation for those types.